ASU Art Museum Collections

 The museum places emphasis on compelling works of aesthetic interest and educational value for a broad audience, including the University and regional communities.
 New acquisitions, by gift or purchase, are evaluated for quality and for appropriateness to the collection focus.
 The museum does not accept works that it cannot manage in keeping with museum standards for conservation and storage.

-Acquisition of art for the ASU Art Museum's collection is encouraged by gifts from collectors, artists, estates, foundations, galleries and corporations; the establishment and building of discretionary collection funds; funds raised though active solicitation; revenue from the Museum Store; works acquired from exhibitions originated by the museum and commissioned works.
+Acquisition of art for the ASU Art Museum's collection is encouraged by gifts from collectors, artists, estates, foundations, galleries and corporations; the establishment and building of discretionary collection funds; funds raised through active solicitation; revenue from the museum store; works acquired from exhibitions originated by the museum and commissioned works.
 All new acquisitions are reviewed by the curatorial department, director, collections committee and Creative Impact Board of the ASU Art Museum.